FreeRTOS/FreeRTOS/readme.txt

   FreeRTOS windows simulator.
 These are documented on the FreeRTOS web site http://www.FreeRTOS.org/plus

-Further readme files are contains in sub-directories as appropriate.
+Further readme files are contained in sub-directories as appropriate.

 The easiest way to use FreeRTOS is to start with one of the pre-configured demo application projects (found in the FreeRTOS/Demo directory).
 That way you will